elunna/nerfhack-changelog/README.md

 #### Eating Jewelery & Accessories
 * Eating rings and amulets only confers an intrinsic for a temporary period.
 * To compensate for the temporary nature of these intrinsics, the possibility of getting the property is guaranteed.
 * Before, the chance of getting an intrinsic from a ring by eating it was 1 in 3.
 It is now 100%.
 The chance for an amulet by eating it was 1 in 5.
 It has been changed to 100%.

-** Summary of revised eating effects:**
+**Summary of revised eating effects:**
 - Eating a ring now grants 750-1500 turns of it's property intrinsically.
 - Eating an amulet now grants 1250-2000 turns of it's property intrinsically.
 - Eating the amulet of reflection now gives intrinsic reflection for 1250-2000 turns.
 Previously it would not grant anything.
 - Eating the amulet of flying now gives intrinsic flying for 1250-2000 turns.
 Previously it had no effect.
+- Rings of increase damage and increase accuracy only grant (+x / 2) with a minimum of 1 for positive enchantment.
+So rings that are +1 through +3 only grant a permanent +1, +4 and +5 will grant a +2 permanent bonus.

 ### Tools
 * Reduced weight of land mines to 40 aum (xnh)